Nuclear decay parameter oscillations as possible signal of quantum-mechanical nonlinearity and emergent gravity: Nonlinear QM model

 where $\lambda$ is imaginary constant.
 With the notation

 we abbreviate (\ref{AXA}) to $i\hbar{\partial_t\psi}=H_0\psi+F\psi$.
 In fact, general DG model describes six-parameter family of nonlinear Hamiltonians, but the action of all its nonlinear terms on realistic quantum systems is similar to $F$ of (\ref{BXB}), hence for the start only this ansatz will be used in our calculations \cite {DG2}.
-The choice of $\lambda$ of (\ref{BXB}) to be imaginary prompted by results of nonrelativistic current algebras \cite {DG}, but they doesn't have mandatory character; below we'll consider $F$ terms both with imaginary and real $\lambda$ for $|\lambda|<<1$.
+The choice of $\lambda$ of (\ref{BXB}) to be imaginary was prompted by results of nonrelativistic current algebras \cite {DG}, but they doesn't have mandatory character; below we'll consider $F$ terms both with imaginary and real $\lambda$.

 Main properties of eq. (\ref{AXA}) for imaginary $\lambda$ were studied in \cite {DG}, they can be promptly extended on real $\lambda$ and summarized for both cases as follows: (a) The probability is conserved. (b) The equation is homogeneous. (c) The equation is Euclidian- and time-translation invariant ( for $V=0$). (d) Noninteracting particle subsystem remain uncorrelated (separation property).
-Distinct values of $\lambda$ can occur for different particle species. (e) Writing $<Q>=\int \bar{\psi}\hat{Q}\psi d^3x$ for operator expectation value, in particular, since $ \int \bar{ \psi}F\psi d^3x=0 $, the energy functional for a solution of (\ref{AXA}) is $<i\hbar \partial_t>=<H_0>$.
-Considering Ehrenfest theorem for such Hamiltonian, it follows for $\vec{p}= -i\hbar\bigtriangledown $ and imaginary $\lambda$,
+Distinct values of $\lambda$ can occur for different particle species. (e) Writing $<Q>=\int \bar{\psi}\hat{Q}\psi d^3x$ for operator expectation value, in particular, since $ \int \bar{ \psi}F\psi d^3x=0 $, the energy functional for a solution of (\ref{AXA}) is $<i\hbar \partial_t>=<H_0>$, this property is quite important for our model.
+In this framework, it follows for $\vec{p}= -i\hbar\bigtriangledown $ and imaginary $\lambda$,

 whereas for real $\lambda$,

 For $V=0$, plane waves $\psi=\exp[i(\vec{k_0}\vec{r}-\omega t)]$ with $\omega=E\hbar$, $|\vec{k}_0|^2=2mE/\hbar$ are solutions both for real and imaginary $\lambda$.
 For real $\lambda$, QM continuity equation for probability density $\rho$ fulfilled, but density current acquires the form